lanceseidman/PiCAST/README.md

 <h3><u>Donate with BitCoin!</u></h3>
 A friend of mine has already bugged me, to charge for the code...
 I can't or won't.
-I will however as always offer my BitCoin address for anyone who'd like to donate to keep my doggy happy & me filled with Coffee.
+I will however as always offer my BitCoin address for anyone who'd like to donate, donations will go to Opportunity Village(http://www.opportunityvillage.org).

 <b>BitCoin Address: 16b3QAFmjrh4yzHjLw7jAKG5AnV8WVXdCK</b>